 What is a suitable age difference for marriage?
 Yup, we’ve heard that one before.
 Many of us have grown up with an idealistic worldview that love is enough to make relationships last – a belief that guides our first romances.
 Then the pragmatic reality of life hits home.
 It takes a lot more than love and passion for two people to build a relationship strong enough to tide over the many ups and downs that life throws our way.

 When choosing a life partner, we consider a spectrum of factors, ranging from income to personality traits, beliefs and life goals – even if subconsciously – to ascertain whether a potential love interest would make a compatible life partner.
-Another key aspect that needs to be factored in is the age difference between a couple because ‘age is just a number’ adage is just not good enough to counter the complexities of married life.
+Another key aspect that needs to be factored in is the age difference between a couple because the ‘age is just a number’ adage may just not be good enough to counter the complexities of married life.

 Related Reading: 11 Things That Attract A Younger Woman To An Older Man

 What Is The Ideal Age Difference For Marriage?

 What is the best age gap for marriage, you ask?
 Well, look at it this way.
 Different age gaps work for different couples, depending on their priorities and what they seek in marriage.
 Whether you are an older woman with a younger man or a young girl arranged in a match with an older man, an age difference can significantly impact compatibility between a couple.

 To help you decide what would be an appropriate age difference for marriage between you and your future life partner, depending on individual aspirations and priorities, let’s take a look at how different brackets of age gap impact a marriage:

 5 to 7 years age difference for marriage